moodle/devdocs/general/community/plugincontribution/checklist.md

 - Additional files contained in the plugin ZIP package (such as third party libraries used by the plugin, or included media) may eventually use other license as long as it is [GPL compatible](http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses).
 See [Plugin files#thirdpartylibs.xml](/docs/apis/commonfiles#thirdpartylibsxml) for how to do it.
 - Note that binary files violate GPL unless the source code is also included or available (e.g. Java classes or Flash).

+### Intellectual property rights

+You represent and warrant that any and all intellectual property that you upload or submit via the [Moodle plugins directory](https://moodle.org/plugins) is either your sole and exclusive property or you have secured any and all authorisation, licences and rights to use such intellectual property as applicable under relevant laws.
+You hereby grant Moodle a licence to use, copy, transmit, store, process and back-up your data, account information, intellectual property and other related information ("Data") and consent to Moodle removing all Data should it determine to do so.

 ### Subscription needed

 - If the plugin requires a third-party subscription based service, make sure the description states it very clearly.